bonitasoft/bonita-doc/md/install-a-bonita-bpm-cluster.md

     ::: info
     The platform setup tool is also present in the Tomcat or WildFly bundle under the `setup` directory.
     :::
 1. If the platform setup tool is not configured already, configure it as described in the [platform setup tool page](BonitaBPM_platform_setup.md).
-If it is, move on to step 3.
+If it is, move on to next step.
 1. Run the `setup.sh pull` or `setup.bat pull`.
 This will retrieve the configuration of your platform under `platform_conf/current` folder.
 In the following steps, you will update the configuration files that are in the `platform_conf/current` folder of the platform setup tool.